 - Damage not included in your policy.
 An insurer most likely won’t pay for repairs if the damage is the result of wear and tear, mechanical failure or any damage not covered by your policy.

-7 ways save on insurance for your classic van
+7 ways to save on vintage van or VW bus insurance

 To get the best deal on insurance: